 5.2.3 Potential security requirements

-The 5G Ranging/SL positioning system shall be able to support the authorization of the UE as a target UE/reference UE/assistant UE/ Located UE in the Ranging/Sidelink Positioning service.
+The 5G Ranging/SL positioning system shall be able to support the authorization of the UE as a target UE/SL reference UE/assistant UE/ Located UE in the Ranging/Sidelink Positioning service.

 The 5G Ranging/SL positioning system shall be able to support the authorization of a network function for triggering Ranging/Sidelink Positioning services and obtaining the location information.